ipfs-cluster/ipfs-cluster-website/content/documentation/starting.md

 ### Starting multiple peers with a fixed peerset

-This is the recommended way to start a cluster for the first time.
+This is the recommended way to start a cluster **for the first time**.
 This is mostly useful when:

 * Working with stable cluster peers, running in known locations
 * Working with an [automated deployments](/documentation/deployment)